qdrant/landing_page/qdrant-landing/content/articles/dimension-reduction-qsoc.md

 ## Introduction

 Hello, everyone!
 I'm Jishan Bhattacharya, and I had the incredible opportunity to intern at Qdrant this summer as part of the Qdrant Summer of Code 2024.
-Under the mentorship of the brilliant [Andrey Vasnetsov](https://www.linkedin.com/in/andrey-vasnetsov-75268897/), I dived into the world of performance optimization, focusing on enhancing vector visualization using WebAssembly (WASM).
+Under the mentorship of [Andrey Vasnetsov](https://www.linkedin.com/in/andrey-vasnetsov-75268897/), I dived into the world of performance optimization, focusing on enhancing vector visualization using WebAssembly (WASM).
 In this article, I'll share the insights, challenges, and accomplishments from my journey — one filled with learning, experimentation, and plenty of coding adventures.

 ## Project Overview